 As a website owner, there is nothing more horrifying than the thought of getting your valuable data compromised by hackers.

+Data breaches have become quite rampant over the years.
 For small business owners, they may wonder why hackers maybe after their small business website, but the truth is that hacks don’t just occur to the big website owners.

 A specific report found that out of the data breaches that happen, 43% of them happened to small business websites.